- This event has passed.

-Three CruzinCobGlobal Cob Oven & Bench Workshops in 2020: California, Romania & Azores$700
+Two CruzinCobGlobal Cob Oven & Bench Workshops in 2020: Romania & Azores

-Our three Oven workshops will take place in Sacramento, California (right in the city) from June 28-July 5th and Pietris, Romania, after the 6-week Cob Building workshop, from Sep 13-20, and at the end of the year on the Azores island of São Miguel (see description below) following the 5-week Cob Building workshop, from November 15-20, 2020.
+Our two Oven & Bench workshops will take place in Petris, Romania, after the 5-week Advanced Cob Building workshop, from Sep 6-13, and on the Azores island of São Miguel (see description below) also following the 5-week Advanced Cob Building workshop, from November 15-20, 2020.

 Visit cruzincobglobal.org to see each location’s offerings.

 Here is a description of both workshops as they will be the same.